josdejong/mathjs/download.md

 <h1 id="browsersupport">Browser support <a href="#browsersupport" title="Permalink">#</a></h1>

 Math.js works on any ES5 compatible JavaScript engine: node.js 0.10 and newer and IE11 and newer.
-If support for old browsers (Internet Explorer 8 and older) is required, the [es5-shim](https://github.com/kriskowal/es5-shim) library has to be loaded.
+If support for old browsers is required, the [es5-shim](https://github.com/kriskowal/es5-shim) library has to be loaded.

 <h1 id="source-code">Source code <a href="#source-code" title="Permalink">#</a></h1>